josdejong/mathjs/docs/matrices.md

 - A matrix is two or multi dimensional.

 The size of a matrix can be calculated with the function `size`.
-Function `size` returns a `Matrix` or `Array`, depending on the option `math.options.matrix.defaultType`.
+Function `size` returns a `Matrix` or `Array`, depending on the configuration option `matrix.defaultType`.
 Furthermore, matrices have a function `size` as well, which always returns an Array.

 ```js